mariabui/mbuiCUBEsProject/README.md

    * Located on the left of the screen.
    * Displays the entries in a list.
 If the user has chosen to update the data in the database, an updated list of entries is displayed.
    * Shows a preview of each entry by displaying its associated id, first name, last name, and organization name.
+   * Claimed entries have red text color.
-   * Has a *Quit* button in the bottom right corner of the window.
+   * Has a *Quit* button in the bottom right corner.
 3. *Entry Data*
    * Located in the center of the screen.
    * Displays the complete entry data of the selected entry from the list.
 The first entry in the list is selected and displayed by default.